 03.07.24 - Panel-discussion - Women Artists: Human Rights defenders at the UN Geneva

-She holds her MA in mise-en-scène at La Manufacture — Haute école des arts de la scène (Lausanne, Switzerland) and completed a BA in Liberal Arts at Smolny College of Liberal Arts and Sciences (St. Petersburg, Russia) and Bard College (NY, USA) in 2019.
-Additionally she graduated from Bard College Globalization and International Affairs program (BGIA) in NYC in 2017.
+Elina Kulikova holds a Master’s degree in Theatre Directing (mise en scène) from La Manufacture — Haute école des arts de la scène (Lausanne, Switzerland).
+She completed a BA in Liberal Arts at Smolny College of Liberal Arts and Sciences (St. Petersburg, Russia) in partnership with Bard College (NY, USA) in 2019.

-Elina is a current fellow of the Georgetown University Fellowship for Global Performance and Politics (2024-2026).
+She is currently a fellow of the Georgetown University Fellowship for Global Performance and Politics (2024–2026) and artist in the residency à la Comédie de Gèneve (2026-2029).